BitPonyLLC/shortyk8s/README.md

 *  prod-usw1   prod-usw1   prod-usw1   database
 ```

-Once a terminal is using a shortyk8s session, it continues to use sessions until a `k u reset` is
+Once a terminal is using a shortyk8s session, it continues to use sessions in any other `use` call
-issued, allowing you to switch to other contexts and only affect the current session.
+allowing you to switch to other contexts and only affect the current session.
+To revert back to
+using the saved context, issue a `k use reset`.

 See also: [showing the current context in your shell prompt](#shell-prompt).